Find Trade Colleges

 The states with the most job growth for Construction Laborer are Utah, Colorado, and Florida.
 Watch out if you plan on working in Maine, Vermont, or Mississippi.
 These states have the worst job growth for this type of profession.

-Average Construction Laborers Salary
+Construction Laborer Average Salary

-The typical yearly salary for Construction Laborers is somewhere between $23,460 and $65,590.
+The salary for Construction Laborers ranges between about $23,460 and $65,590 a year.

 undefined